Salford City Reds say investment talks are ongoing

 The hearing was adjourned until 7 January 2013.

 Salford were able to pay their wage bill for October, amid reports that failure to do so would force the club into administration.

-Coach Phil Veivers has only been able to make one new signing ahead of the 2013 Super League season, with Andrew Dixon arriving from St Helens.
+Coach Phil Veivers has only been able to make one new signing ahead of the 2013 Super League season, with

 The statement, which was released on Tuesday, continued: "The board appreciates the understanding and patience of our supporters and partners during this time of uncertainty, and would like to assure everyone concerned that we are doing everything we can to expedite the process and move forward to secure a progressive future for Salford City Reds."